catseye/Chrysoberyl/README.markdown

 Some implementations can both compile and interpret.
 Some compilers can target multiple target languages.
 Handle both of these.

-Check multiple types in checker (e.g. each author can be an Individual or an Organization.)

 Generalize "Family" to be families of anything, perhaps.

 Perhaps nodes can "belong to" other nodes: lingography and favourite